tusharishere/100-Python-Problems/README.md

-## This repo contains 100 python practice problems
+## This repo contains 100 python practice problems and solution
 ## link for problems - [https://rb.gy/pxizgz](https://shorturl.at/nADFK)